multiOTP/SMSGateway/README.md

 This software is distributed under the [ LGPL-3.0-only](https://www.gnu.org/licenses/lgpl-3.0.html) license.
 Please read [LICENSE](https://github.com/multiOTP/SMSGateway/blob/master/LICENSE) for information on the software availability and distribution.

 ## Installation & loading
-SMSGateway will be available on [Packagist](https://packagist.org/packages/multiOTP/SMSGateway) (using semantic versioning), and installation via [Composer](https://getcomposer.org) is the recommended way to install SMSGateway.
+SMSGateway is available on [Packagist](https://packagist.org/packages/multiOTP/SMSGateway) (using semantic versioning), and installation via [Composer](https://getcomposer.org) is the recommended way to install SMSGateway.
 Just add this line to your `composer.json` file:

 ```json
 "multiotp/smsgateway": "^1.0"